rabidaudio/rabid.audio/src/_posts/2026-03-27-introducing-chicy-online.md

 ## Background

 I'm a big fan of static sites.
-Why so much of the web uses Wordpress with it's bulky, error-prone, and insecure PHP backend to store what's effectively just some HTML and CSS never made sense to me.
+Why so much of the web uses Wordpress with its bulky, error-prone, and insecure PHP backend to store what's effectively just some HTML and CSS never made sense to me.

 Tooling for this sort of site is incredibly flexible.
 This blog is created using  [Bridgetown](https://www.bridgetownrb.com/), and an earlier iteration of it used [Jekyll](https://jekyllrb.com/).
 Site generators allow a really pleasant and flexible abstraction for creating content that can then be packaged into static HTML/CSS/JS/etc files for deployment.
 My personal links site [okaysure.cool](https://okaysure.cool) is literally [just a single html file](https://github.com/rabidaudio/okaysure.cool).